 It’s necessary to understand that attacks by malicious insiders are rarely committed randomly, as insiders usually thoroughly plan their actions or act after a triggering event.
 Thus, we can notice typical behavioral indicators of malicious insiders and technical indicators of planned attacks.
 It will help us respond to a threat and avoid intellectual property theft.

 Factors that influence malicious activity

 There are four factors that influence whether a malicious insider will act and which type of activity they will choose:

 - Organizational factors — These factors include the corporate culture and cybersecurity policies and influence whether a potential insider decides to act.
-For example, the culture inside an organization shapes employees’ awareness of insider threats and employees’ education on the consequences of an attack.
+For example, the culture inside an organization shapes cyber security and insider threat awareness and employees’ education on the consequences of an attack.
 Cybersecurity policies (if they are explicit and implemented to the letter) show potential insiders how well protected sensitive data is and how seriously the organization takes cybersecurity.

-- Technical factors — A cybersecurity system implemented in an organization is the key to detecting and stopping an insider threat.
-Such a system usually includes user activity monitoring, access management, identity management, and other tools.
+- Technical factors — Cybersecurity solutions implemented in an organization are the keys to detecting and stopping insider threats.
+Such solutions include user activity monitoring tools, access management solutions, identity management systems, and other tools.
 A cybersecurity system also influences the type of attack an insider can choose.
 For example, if an organization has a monitoring system, an insider may gain access to another user’s account to act undetected.
 Or they can try to abuse access to sensitive data if there’s no access management system.